postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

    manifest-pinned assets into `static/_app/immutable/assets`.
 A verified local or Netlify build cache avoids repeat downloads and supports warm offline builds.
-4. **Runtime maps:** generated TypeScript maps provide the exact source sets, dimensions, formats, and hashed URLs that the historical components would otherwise receive from `enhanced:img` imports.
+4. **Server-side metadata:** a generated server-only map contains the exact source sets, dimensions, formats, and hashed URLs.
+Server loaders select only the records needed by each route; the complete map never enters browser bundles.
 5. **Normal live processing:** current-season (`2027`) and dynamic images stay in the ordinary Vite transform graph.
 Historical people originals continue to be copied byte-for-byte to `/images/people/**`.